-(7) The written notice of denial must also inform the individual that they may file an EEO complaint with MSPB's OEEO, and of the timeframe for initiating such a ensure that the decision-makers are aware of, and know how to arrange for the use of, agency resources available to provide the accommodation, including any centralized fund the agency may have for that purpose.

-complaint (45 days).
-This notice must also contain MSPB's procedures for seeking reconsideration of a denial decision, as well as other potential options for redress, such as the bargaining unit grievance process, if the requester is a member of a bargaining unit, and other potential appeal rights.
+- (8) The Executive Director may be consulted to make a determination about whether to deny an accommodation request, in the event that the OGC or the manager, or both, or the EEO Director, request a final level of review. - (9) The written notice of denial must also inform the individual that they may file an EEO complaint with MSPB's OEEO, and of the timeframe for initiating such a complaint (45 days).
+This notice must also contain MSPB's procedures for seeking reconsideration of a denial decision, as well as other potential options for redress, such as the bargaining unit grievance process, if the requester is in the bargaining unit, and other potential appeal rights.